-I created this little corner of the internet back in October 2012 (gosh, that feels a long time ago) – it was always intended to be a personal anthology charting the places I visit, the cultures I experience, the food I eat, and the impressions they make upon me.
-I hope I’ve managed to stay true to that.
+I created this little corner of the internet back in October 2012 (gosh, that’s a long time ago) – it was always intended to be a personal anthology charting the places I visit, the cultures I experience, the food I eat, and the impressions they make upon me.

 I was brought up surrounded by exceptional cooking from my Mauritian mother and Turkish-Cypriot father; appreciating the huge range of flavours available in the culinary world is something I actively seek out and happily partake in on a daily basis.
 And so, naturally, I spent the best part of 2015 on one big 8 month-long trip, eating my way around the world.

 I studied Astrophysics at university and worked in a software company for several years – neither of which automatically marry themselves with the love of travel and food.
 But I was always planning the next flight and dreaming of the next tasty morsel.

 I now spend most of my time eating, travelling, presenting, hosting, reporting, writing and creating content about travel and food.
 I absolutely love this weird and wonderful path life ended up taking me down.
 As it stands right now, I wouldn’t change it for the world.

 I’m a critic on BBC One’s MasterChef and MasterChef: The Professionals and a presenter on BBC Radio 4’s award winning The Food Programme, now in its 40th year.
 I’m a judge for the prestigious annual BBC Food & Farming Awards and have been a judge on Channel 4’s cooking competition show Beat The Chef.

 I’ve also been able to draw on my broad catalogue of culinary experiences to co-create Lonely Planet’s book: The Ultimate Eatlist, The World’s Top 500 Food Experiences.